project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

         -   `3` - Fingerprint
         -   `4` - Finger vein

-    -   `"credentialIndex"` is the key field for the index of the credential, between `1` and the value of the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Clusters specification for details). `0` is required for the Programming PIN.
+    -   `"credentialIndex"` is the key field for the index of the credential.
+If `"credentialType"` is not "Programming PIN", `"credentialIndex"` must be between `1` and the value of the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Clusters specification for details). `0` is required for the Programming PIN.